Bomber Crew

-Bomber Crew is a real-time strategy video game developed by Runner Duck and published by Curve Digital.
+Bomber Crew is a strategic, survival simulation video game developed by Runner Duck and published by Curve Digital.
 It was released on Microsoft Windows, OS X and Linux on 19 October 2017.
-It was released for PlayStation 4, Xbox One and Nintendo Switch on July 10, 2018.
+It was released for PlayStation 4, Xbox One and Nintendo Switch on 10 July 2018.
 A sequel, Space Crew, was released in 2020.

 Gameplay

-The player gives commands to their crew and takes them through a campaign of reconnaissance, supply drops and/or bombing missions, set in World War II on a four-engine bomber aircraft loosely resembling the heavy bomber's of the time like the Avro Lancaster and the Handley Page Halifax.
+The player gives commands to their crew and takes them through a campaign of reconnaissance, supply drops and/or bombing missions, set in World War II on the British Avro Lancaster heavy bomber, or the American Boeing B-17 with the USAAF DLC.
 New upgrades and equipment become unlocked, and crew members can gain new skills as the game progresses.
 The gameplay has been compared to FTL: Faster Than Light.
 The game features permadeath on the player's crew.

 Release

-There are two packs released as downloadable content: Bomber Crew Secret Weapons, released as on December 15, 2017, and Bomber Crew: USAAF, released on October 23, 2018.
-The Nintendo Switch version released on June 6, 2019 in Japan.
+There are two packs released as downloadable content: Bomber Crew Secret Weapons, released as on 15 December 2017, which added new weapons such as air-to-air missiles as well as new enemy aircraft such as the Dornier Do 335.
+The other downloadable content, Bomber Crew: USAAF, released on 23 October 2018 added a new campaign, the Boeing B-17 Flying Fortress as well as new enemy aircraft and aces.
+The Nintendo Switch version released on 6 June 2019, in Japan.

 Reception

-The game received generally favorable or mixed reviews, according to review aggregator Metacritic.
+The game received generally favourable or mixed reviews, according to review aggregator Metacritic.

 Trivia

 If a player has both Bomber Crew and Space Crew under their account, the active crew from Bomber Crew may be recruited via the recruitment bay in Space Crew.

+Bomber Crew was developed by a team of two, Dave Miller and Jon Wingrove.